You May Also Enjoy

 Is an Online Business Degree Legit?

 Thinking about returning to school in order to boost your pay and prestige?
 Education is one of the very best investments you can make in your career.
-But does an online business get the respect it deserves?
-Ultimately, is an online business degree legit?
+But does an online business degree get the respect it deserves?

 Good news: Online learning has gone mainstream, and employers know it.
-From aspiring accountants to MBA wannabes, more than 10 million students took at least one online class in 2019 according to the National Center for Educational Statistics.
+From aspiring accountants to MBA wannabes, 59% of students were enrolled in online classes in 2021 according to the National Center for Educational Statistics.

 Still, not all online degrees are created equal, and it’s important to do your homework before you choose a program.
 We’ve compiled answers to the most common questions about whether an online business program is worth the time and energy you’ll invest.